ucd-dare/EI-Drive/README.md

 python EI_Drive.py test_scenario=coop_perception_1
 ```

-⚠️ Please ensure ``coop_perception: true`` has been set for the RSU and the ego vehicle, since the latency and errors only work when data transmission exists.
+💡 Please ensure ``coop_perception: true`` has been set for the RSU and the ego vehicle, since the latency and errors work when the data transmission exists.

 ## 🌟 Citation